AP-CSPrinciples/CSP-using_Python/docs/_sources/Unit 1/Creative_Development.md.txt

 ### What You Will Do:
 1. **Create a Digital Artifact**: Students will work on a substantial project that demonstrates their ability to apply programming concepts creatively.
 This could be anything from a game, animation, app, or simulation to a website, depending on the project requirements they choose.

 2. **Use a Programming Language**: They will implement their projects using a programming language such as Python, JavaScript, or others, depending on the project type and the tools they are working with.
+Students develop computational thinking practices through a combination of problem-solving strategies, exposure to coding, and hands-on practice.
+Here are a few key ways that this happens:

+   - **Decomposition**: Students break down complex problems into smaller, manageable parts.
+For example, in coding, they might start by breaking down a project into smaller tasks before tackling the entire problem.
+This helps them understand the structure of a problem and simplifies finding a solution.

+   - **Pattern Recognition**: As students work with code or mathematical models, they begin to recognize recurring patterns.
+This might involve identifying repetitive structures in loops or recognizing common strategies in algorithms.
+Identifying patterns makes it easier to solve similar problems in the future.
+   - **Abstraction**: Students learn to focus on the important aspects of a problem, ignoring unnecessary details.
+In coding, this could involve defining functions to generalize common tasks and avoid redundancy, or thinking about the general logic of a problem rather than the specifics.
+   - **Algorithmic Thinking**: Students develop the ability to create step-by-step instructions (algorithms) to solve problems.
+This can include writing code to implement these instructions or outlining a process to follow for problem-solving.
+   - **Iterative Design and Testing**: Students learn to test and refine their solutions.
+In computational thinking, it's common to iterate through code, testing different approaches to refine and improve their solutions.
+This approach teaches resilience and an understanding of failure as part of the learning process.
+   - **Collaboration and Communication**: Computational thinking also involves working with others, sharing ideas, and communicating solutions clearly.
+For example, students may collaborate on coding projects or discuss strategies for solving problems in groups, building both technical and interpersonal skills.

-3. **Collaborate and Share Ideas**: Often, students will have opportunities to share their progress and ideas with peers, providing feedback and learning from each other’s approaches.
+4. **Collaborate and Share Ideas**: Often, students will have opportunities to share their progress and ideas with peers, providing feedback and learning from each other’s approaches.

-4. **Document the Development Process**: Students will keep track of their progress through documentation, explaining their design choices, challenges faced, and how they overcame them.
+5. **Document the Development Process**: Students will keep track of their progress through documentation, explaining their design choices, challenges faced, and how they overcame them.

 ### How You Will Show What You Have Learned:
 1. **Performance Tasks**: The Creative Development section includes a performance task that is submitted to the College Board.
 Students need to provide: